zekebarger/AccuSleePy/accusleepy/gui/text/main_guide.md

 scoring that epoch.
 (The other model type, called "real-time", only uses data from the current epoch and several preceding epochs.)

-## Section 4A: Creating calibration data files
+## 4A.
+Creating calibration data files

 In order to perform automated sleep scoring, each recording must have a calibration file assigned to it.